Howard Friedman: Career

 He is a lead scientist for the interagency collaboration among UNICEF, World Bank, World Health Organization, UNFPA, UNAIDS and UNDP for the development of the OneHealth Tool, a project sponsored by the IHP+.
 In 2014, he was a Visiting Researcher at Oxford University's Department of Economics.

 Friedman is the author of over 100 scientific articles and book chapters in areas of applied statistics, health economics and politics and has created data science courses using R, Python, SQL and SAS software.

-Personal

-Friedman was born in New York City.
-His father worked as a math teacher, his mother worked as an early education teacher.

 Literature and artwork

 In addition to his scientific career, Friedman is an accomplished artist and writer.
 His formal art training was at both Binghamton University and the School of Visual Arts.
-His first book, Angels and Stardust, featured original poetry and artwork.
 In his doctoral thesis, he quoted both Ozymandias and Angels and Stardust in the preface.
 His paintings have been displayed in a number of New York City venues.

-His recent writing is focused on political analysis leveraging his statistics and United Nations experience have been published in numerous online venues including the Huffington Post, and cnbc.com.